If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 Table of Contents Show

-Unlike other plants’ showy flowers with fancy petals, the Grass flower is made of multiple spikelets in the form of inflorescences.
+Unlike other plants with showy flowers, Grass Flowers are made of multiple spikelets in the form of inflorescences.

-For easy visualization to understand spikelets, take the example of wheat.
-So, the spikelet is a cluster at the top of the wheat stem.
+To understand spikelets, take the example of wheat.
+So, the inflorescence is a cluster of spikelets at the top of the wheat plant.

-You can identify the grass flowers with the help of flower color and their inflorescence.
+You can identify the Grass Flowers with the help of color and their inflorescence.

-Generally, there are three major grass flower inflorescence types: spikes, racemes, and panicles.
+Generally, there are 3 major grass flower inflorescence types: spikes, racemes, and panicles.

 1. Spikes

-In this type of inflorescence, the spikelets are directly attached to the main axis of the inflorescence.
+In this type of inflorescence, the spikelets are directly attached to the central axis of the inflorescence.

-Here, a stem that is the main axis of the inflorescence is usually known as a rachis, which may or may not have branches.
+Here, a stem that is the central axis of the inflorescence is usually known as a rachis, which may or may not have branches.

 Some grass varieties with spike inflorescence as their floret or flower are Ryegrass, Rice, Cattail Timothy, and Paspalum species.